hapax/hapax.github.io/assets/minimal-networks.md

 Also suppose there is a hub station $H$ with incoming rail lines separated by less than
 $\theta_\text{crit} = 120^\circ$, as on the left in Figure 11.
-There may be other incoming lines, but these will play no role in our proof.
+There may be other incoming lines (the horizontal lines in Figure 11), but these will play no role in our proof and can be ignored.

 We can build two new stations on these outgoing legs, $h_1$ and $h_2$, which are (for simplicity) the same distance from $H$.